-Compliance Services is organized into three core teams:
+Compliance Services is organized into two core teams:

-The Billing Compliance team assists with institutional efforts to meet billing requirements of government health care programs.
-The billing compliance team provides training and education on coding and other requirements applicable to the generation and submission of claims for clinical items or services.
-The billing compliance team monitors clinical billing activity through auditing and trend analysis in an effort to identify issues that may be a compliance risk.
-The billing compliance team also oversees responses to all external audits involving clinical billing to government health care programs.
+Regulatory Compliance assists with institutional efforts to meet billing requirements of government health care programs and research sponsors.
+Regulatory Compliance provides training and education on coding and coverage analysis requirements applicable to the generation and submission of claims for clinical items or services.
+Regulatory Compliance monitors clinical billing activity through auditing and trend analysis in an effort to identify issues that may be a compliance risk.
+Regulatory Compliance also oversees responses to all external audits involving clinical billing to government health care programs.

 In addition to standard clinical billing, Regulatory Compliance has a team dedicated to advising on the unique billing requirements related to clinical services performed for research purposes, and the billing of those services to research sponsors and healthcare programs.